JuliaHEP/Geant4.jl/README.md

 ## Running the examples
 For the time being there are only some basic examples plus some more to illustrate some of the features.
 Place yourself in the checkout `G4Examples.jl` directory.
 ### basic/B1
-This is most basic example using a more Geant4 native interface.
+This is the most basic example using a more Geant4 native interface.
-To run it, execute `julia --project=. basic/B1/B1.j` or execute the notebook `B1.ipynb`
+To run it, execute `julia --project=. basic/B1/B1.jl` or execute the notebook `B1.ipynb`
 ### basic/B2a
 Basic example using a sensitive detector to collect 'hits'.
 To run it, execute `julia --project=. basic/B2/B2a.jl`
 ### extended/RE03
 Example using the Geant4 built-in scoring mechanism.
-To run it, execute `julia --project=. basic/B2/B2a.jl`
+To run it, execute `julia --project=. extended/RE03/RE03.jl`
 ### TestEm3
 This example comes from *extended/electromagnetic/TestEm3* example.
 Since it requires additional packages such as FHist and Plots it has its own Julia environment in the folder `examples/TestEm3`.
 It is based on user actions.
 To run it, execute `julia --project=. -i extended/TestEm3/TestEm3.jl`